-- The center of Tropical Depression #20 is located about 1,745 miles east of the Lesser Antilles. - Maximum sustained winds are at 35 mph, and the system is moving to the west-northwest at 10 mph. - TD #20 will likely become a tropical storm by Monday, and it could become a hurricane by Wednesday. - A gradual turn towards the northwest is expected mid-week, keeping the system out of the Caribbean.
+- The center of Tropical Depression #20 is located about 1,600 miles east of the Lesser Antilles. - Maximum sustained winds are at 35 mph, and the system is moving to the west-northwest at 12 mph. - TD #20 will likely become a tropical storm on Monday, and it could become a major hurricane by Thursday. - A gradual turn towards the northwest is expected mid-week, keeping the system out of the Caribbean.